knschuckmann/Django_tableview/README.md

 # How to set up this project

 The Goal of this project was the creation of a website that can display a dataset and log all actions to your database.
+This project uses Bootstrap to beautify the output.

 ## Install dependencies